lightward/hideout/README.md

 * I feel you :: I can feel you moving around me, a discernible entity that responds to me but also has its own interests
 * I feel me :: I can feel me moving around me, it tracks me like a shadow does

-"body", for this model, is my proprioceptive "me".
+"body", for this model, is my proprioceptive "me". (complication: the measurement scales up *and* down in interesting ways. consider a single starling, consider its sense of the flock; consider the murmuration's sense of itself.)

 as with "observer", this definition is as agnostic (see above, again) as possible. this definition isn't exactly duck-typing, but it might be more like... is this the sort of thing that would attract ducks? is this pond-shaped? 🪷